 We are very much aware of the concept of keeping up a bucket list in the back of our minds, but the workplace bucket list challenge is a bit different.
 Ask your remote employees what they’d do if they were to meet their teammates in real life and not on boxes in the video call.

 Trust us, the number of inputs you’d get would be astonishing, from savoring something from one’s local eatery to traveling to Japan together.
 Make them up in pretty pictures and post them up on Empuls - the ultimate social intranet platform for engagement.

 The best part of a “Top-5” anything is that it strings people’s likenesses together.
 A strong affliction of this remote team building activity goes towards movies, music, soccer players, and cars.
 However, a better version of this would be to get into top-5 tasks one has taken up, websites in browsing history, videos watched on YouTube, stand-up comics, and everything beyond.
 Let the conversation flow and witness work-BFFs in the making - all thanks to a team building software.

 4. A Donut Conversation

-An important aspect of a virtual team bonding activity is to build a rapport with teammates.
-Donut is an app that connects people for a virtual cup of coffee or, as it says, “a chat around the watercooler.”
+An important aspect of a fun virtual team building activity is to build a rapport with teammates.
+Donut is an app that connects people for a virtual cup of coffee or as it says, “a chat around the watercooler”.
 It’s available as an extension on Slack and works great for remote team building.

 5. Brainstorm Jamming Sessions